NENE-202/Telecom-Churn-Powerbi/README.md

 # Telecom Customer Churn Analysis Dashboard (Power BI)

+## Why This Project Matters

+Customer churn is a major challenge in the telecom industry.
+Losing customers directly reduces revenue and increases the cost of acquiring new ones.
+Understanding why customers leave and identifying high-risk segments helps telecom companies design effective retention strategies, improve customer satisfaction, and increase lifetime value.

+---

+## Business Problem

+The telecom company is experiencing customer loss but lacks clear visibility into the factors driving churn.
+Key questions include:

+* Which customers are most likely to churn?
+* What services or behaviors increase churn risk?
+* Does contract type or payment method affect retention?
+* When in the customer lifecycle does churn occur most?

+The goal is to analyze customer data to uncover churn patterns and provide actionable insights to support retention decisions.

+---

 ## Project Overview

-This project analyzes customer churn behavior in a telecom company using Power BI.
+This project analyzes telecom customer churn behavior using Power BI.
-The dashboard explores churn patterns across contract type, tenure, payment method, pricing, and technical support adoption to identify key retention drivers.
+The dashboard explores churn patterns across contract type, tenure, payment method, pricing, and technical support adoption to identify key retention drivers and high-risk customer segments.

-## Objectives

-* Measure overall churn rate
-* Identify high-risk customer segments
-* Understand factors influencing churn
-* Provide retention recommendations
+---

 ## Key Insights